Buyer’s Home Inspection

 Come prepared to participate!

 Our inspectors are great to work with.
 This is your time to get your questions answered.
 Learn about the house you are buying.
-Bring a measuring tape, notepad, camera, carpet samples, or whatever else you want to know.
+Bring a measuring tape, notepad, and camera.
+It may be the last time you go into the house before you close escrow.
 The inspector is working for you.
 So make the most of the inspection appointment.
 You will be glad you did.

 Your Home Inspector is Your Advocate